Skip to content

 Key points

-• Boxing in the UK is shown mainly through pay-per-view services such as Sky Sports Box Office, TNT Sports Box Office and DAZN.
+• Boxing in the UK is shown across subscription services, sports channels and pay-per-view platforms, including DAZN, Sky Sports, Sky Sports Box Office and TNT Sports Box Office.

 • Pay-per-view boxing typically costs up to around £25 per fight, depending on the event.